 - Attend a mandatory information session. - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
-Please refer to the specific requirements as located in the Nevada Immunization Requirements section of this catalog. - Be able to lift 50 lbs. - Submit to and pass a background checks and drug screening completed no more than 90 days prior to enrollment, the results of which could affect enrollment in the program.
+Please refer to the specific requirements as located in the Nevada Immunization Requirements section of this catalog. - Be able to lift 50 lbs. - Undergo a background check and drug screening completed no more than 90 days prior to enrollment, the results of which could affect enrollment in the program.